Can you spare a few minutes?

 Many people say that a positive side effect of mediation is that it helps them to communicate again, which can onlly be a good thing especially if you are going to remain part of each other's lives because you have children together.

-For more detailed information about how family mediation works see our separate guide A survival guide to using Family Mediation after a break up.
+For more detailed information about how family mediation works see A survival guide to family mediation.

 When you are looking for a mediator, don’t be afraid to phone around and compare prices.
 (While the fees are usually charged per person, it is open to you and your ex to decide who will actually pay or how to share the cost.)